yanagimr/trading-vue-js/docs/guide/OVERLAYS.md

 For overlays that need to access more data than the current visible range contains, there is a solution: use a script to do all necessary pre-calculations.
 The script can present data in a form that is ready to display.
 Let's look at example.

-Suppose that an overlay needs to look back to detect inside bars:
+Suppose that an overlay needs to look back to detect inside bars111:

 <center>